U.S. News Rankings

 |School type||private, coed college|

 When applying to Lynn University, it's important to note the application deadline is rolling.
-Scores for either the ACT or SAT test are due July 31.
 The application fee at Lynn University is $45.
-It is less selective, with an acceptance rate of 63.0 percent.
+It is least selective, with an acceptance rate of 94.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Lynn University is 16:1, and the school has 61.2 percent of its classes with fewer than 20 students.
-The most popular majors at Lynn University include: Business, Management, Marketing, and Related Support Services; Communication, Journalism, and Related Programs; Psychology; Visual and Performing Arts; and Homeland Security, Law Enforcement, Firefighting and Related Protective Services.
-The average freshman retention rate, an indicator of student satisfaction, is 59.8 percent.
+The student-faculty ratio at Lynn University is 15:1, and the school has 51.6 percent of its classes with fewer than 20 students.
+The most popular majors at Lynn University include: Business, Management, Marketing, and Related Support Services; Communication, Journalism, and Related Programs; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; Psychology; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 62 percent.

 |Student gender distribution|